m2dsupsdlclass/azure-deployment/README.md

     I tensorflow/stream_executor/dso_loader.cc:128] successfully opened CUDA library libcuda.so.1 locally I tensorflow/stream_executor/dso_loader.cc:128] successfully opened CUDA library libcurand.so locally

-For some unknown reason this is sometime very slow, but it gets better over time.
+For some unknown reason this is sometime very slow, but apprently it gets better over time when you actually use the VM for heavy GPU computation (e.g. when training models in a notebook).

-Feel free to launch the `tmux` command to keep be able to launch long running commands such as `jupyter notebook`.
-Learn about tmux
+Feel free to use the `tmux` command to get a session that you can re-attach to and launch long running commands such as `jupyter notebook.
+Learn about `tmux` here:
-here:

 http://www.hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/